nkilaru213/agent_interface/README_Coder_VSCode_Web.md

 ## 🔄 Making Git Changes in VS Code Web

 1. Modify files using the editor
-2. Use the Source Control panel on the left sidebar:
+2. Open the Source Control panel from the left sidebar:
    - Stage changes
    - Write commit messages
    - Push or pull changes